--Whip out a bag of corn tortillas and enjoy an easy shredded beef tacos bar with all of your favorite toppings like pico de gallo, chopped red onions, cilantro, sour cream, homemade guacamole, baja sauce, poblano sauce and more!
+-Whip out a bag of corn tortillas and enjoy an easy shredded beef tacos bar with all of your favorite toppings like pico de gallo, chopped red onions, cilantro, sour cream, refried black beans, homemade guacamole, healthy queso, baja sauce, poblano sauce and more!

 -Wrap shredded beef in large flour tortillas with black or refried beans, rice and cheese for a tasty burrito.

 -Ditch the tortillas completely and make a burrito bowl!

 -Try taco stuffed peppers with shredded beef instead of ground.

 If you'd like to make pulled beef for cuisine that is not of Mexican origins, I recommend substituting cumin and chili powder for Italian seasonings!

 This version can be used to make breakfast hash, casseroles, soups & stews or sliders.
 It can also be enjoyed solo, along with some mashed cauliflower, roasted brussels sprouts or beet & goat cheese salad!

 Allow your shredded beef to cool completely and then transfer to an airtight food storage container or Ziploc baggie.
 Press as much excess air out of the container/bag as possible.
 Refrigerate for 3-4 days or freeze for 4-6 months.

 Chuck roast, which is a cut of beef that comes from the shoulder, is best for slow cooking!
 A cut with lots of white fat (or marbling) will turn out the juiciest.
 Often, cuts with plentiful marbling are labeled as "chuck pot roast."
 This is what I look for when I want to make shredded beef, but any chuck roast will work!